 1. Wide-Angle Position

-When you place your ladder very close to the supporting wall then your ladder rails create a wider-angle horizontal with the ground.
-It is called a wide-angle position.
-If this position occurs, there is a high chance your ladder may fall over backward and you will get a serious injury.
+When you place your ladder very close to the supporting wall, your ladder rails create a wider-angle horizontal with the ground.
+If this position occurs, there is a high chance your ladder may fall over backward, and you will get a serious injury.

-Moreover, if you climb up this ladder you harm your hip area and spinal cord.
+Moreover, climbing up this ladder will harm your hip area and spinal cord.

 2. Steeper Angle Position Of A Ladder

 A steeper angle occurs when you place your ladder too far from the supporting wall.
 In this placement, the ladder’s bottom end of the rail creates a tight angle with the ground.
-As a result, there is an extreme chance your ladder will slip out.
+As a result, the chance of your ladder slip is extreme.